Aliases for RPA2 Gene

 GeneCards Summary for RPA2 Gene

-RPA2 (Replication Protein A2, 32kDa) is a Protein Coding gene.
-Diseases associated with RPA2 include ataxia-telangiectasia.
-Among its related pathways are Cell Cycle, Mitotic and DNA Damage.
+RPA2 (Replication Protein A2) is a Protein Coding gene.
+Diseases associated with RPA2 include xeroderma pigmentosum, group a and ataxia-telangiectasia.
+Among its related pathways are Gene Expression and Cellular response to heat stress.
 GO annotations related to this gene include nucleic acid binding and ubiquitin protein ligase binding.
 An important paralog of this gene is RPA4.

 UniProtKB/Swiss-Prot for RPA2 Gene